-Source: "Survey of Social Welfare Institutions (2015)", Social Statistics Office to the Director-General for Statistics and Information Policy, MHLW
+Source: "Survey of Social Welfare Institutions, Social Statistics Office to the Director-General for Statistics and Information Policy, MHLW

-(Note) The number of workers is a number converted to a full-time worker basis, being rounded to the first decimal place.
-"0" indicates less than 0.5 persons on a converted full time worker basis.
+The number of workers is a number converted to full-time worker basis, being rounded to the first decimal place.

 The number of persons engaged is based on the detailed job type survey, and the number of other job types is set to "...".